 Common names include Indian pink, Pinkroot, Woodland pinkroot and Worm grass.

-Bloom Color- The bloom of Spigelia marilandica is one of natures most striking color combinations.
+Bloom Color- The flower of Spigelia marilandica is one of nature’s most striking color combinations.
 The scarlet red corolla flares at its top to display a central star of vivid yellow.

 Scarlet and yellow make a striking color combination